mohdmuiz11/EventManagementSystem/README.md

 NAME | MATRIC NO | USERNAME
 ------------ | ------------- | ----------------
-Mohammad Mu'izzuddin | 1918855 |
+Mohammad Mu'izzuddin | 1918855 | @mohdmuiz11
-Nor Bedriah Binti Munadi | 1719890
+Nor Bedriah Binti Munadi | 1719890 | @Bedriah
-Muhammad Izzuddin bin Suhaili | 1818479
+Muhammad Izzuddin bin Suhaili | 1818479 | @Izzuddinsuhaili97
-Muhammad Azri Bin Zulkarnain | 1814867
+Muhammad Azri Bin Zulkarnain | 1814867 | @Azurei0
-Faiq Shahmmy bin Shalizam | 1818897
+Faiq Shahmmy bin Shalizam | 1818897 | @faiqshahmy

 **Tasks**

 NAME | TASK
 ------------ | -------------
+Mu'izzuddin | Add checks for duplication, making flatlist layout for all events, and use AsyncStorage(similar to LocalStorage, but can work even app exit)
 Bedriah | Do the text input, dropdown input for the venue and event and styling.
 Azri | Implemented the Date picker calendar. created an object to save the details of an event to be put into array, variables and their state setters
-Muiz | Add checks for duplication, making flatlist layout for all events, and use AsyncStorage(similar to LocalStorage, but can work even app exit)